openvinotoolkit/openvino_tensorflow/README.md

         git checkout master

-2. Next run the following Python script to build TensorFlow, nGraph and the bridge.
+2. Run the following Python script to build TensorFlow, nGraph and the bridge.
 Please use Python 3.5:

         python3 build_ngtf.py